rocky/python-uncompyle6/README.rst

 Known Bugs/Restrictions
 -----------------------

-Python 2 deparsing decompiles and verifies from Python 2.3.7 to Python 3.4.2 on the standard library packages I have on my system.
+Python 2 deparsing decompiles and about 90% verifies from Python 2.3.7 to Python 3.4.2 on the standard library packages I have on my system.

 (Verification is the process of decompiling bytecode, compiling with a